coala/coala/docs/Developers/Git_Basics.rst

     $ git checkout HEAD^ /path/to/file

-Now , after reverting the file(s) update your last commit, by running :
+Now, after reverting the file(s) update your last commit, by running :

 ::